aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster blinks to a chosen location that is not inside a solid object.
 The caster may take up to 2 other entities with it.
 An unwilling passenger does not travel if it succeeds a Cha save.

-**Upcast**: For every extra MP dice the range increases by 60ft or the number of passengers increases by 1.
+**Upcast**: For every extra MP die above 4 the range increases by 60ft or the number of passengers increases by 1.

 **Global**: Enter a body of water deep enough to submerge in and step out of another within range (180 miles).
 The caster must have visited the pool to successfully travel.
 If the pool does not exist the travellers emerge in the nearest pool in range to the destination.
 If the caster has not visited the destination pool before, the DM rolls randomly for where, within 180 miles of the destination the travellers end up.
 - For every 4 extra MP dice the range increases by 60 miles or the number of passengers increases by 1.